vSpqce/Cheaterlist/README.md

 #### Update 3 - 12/12/2023
 I want it to be convenient to view this list so I decided to change every listing number to the actual listing number on the CheaterList discord.
 The deleted listings will still show up if I saved them before deletion.
 [Note] This update reverts the number increment in [Update 2](#update-2---10172023)

+#### Update 4 - 01/20/2024 (Work in Progress)
+Started moving images to folders corresponding with player names to better organize the main folder.